projectcontour/contour/site/content/guides/xds-migration.md

 This file configures the dynamic xDS resources, Listener Discovery Service (LDS) and Cluster Discovery Service (CDS), to point to Contour's xDS gRPC server endpoint.

 The bootstrap configuration file has two settings in the LDS/CDS entries which tell Contour what Resource & Transport version they would like to use.
-In Contour v1.10.0, there's a new flag, `--xds-resource-version`, on the `contour boostrap` command which is used in the `initContainer` that allows users to specify the xDS resource version.
+In Contour v1.10.0, there's a new flag, `--xds-resource-version`, on the `contour bootstrap` command which is used in the `initContainer` that allows users to specify the xDS resource version.

 Setting this flag to `v3` will configure Envoy to request the `v3` xDS Resource API version and will become the default in Contour v1.11.0.